-Natural gas prices in Alberta and British Columbia have also been constrained in recent years due to increasing North American supply, limited access to markets and limited storage capacity.
+Natural gas prices in Alberta and British Columbia have also been constrained in recent years due to increasing North American supply, limited access to markets, and limited storage capacity.
 Companies that secure firm access to infrastructure to transport their natural gas production out of Western Canada may be able to access more markets and obtain better pricing.
 Companies without firm access may be forced to accept spot pricing in Western Canada for their natural gas, which in the last several years has generally been depressed (at times producers have received negative pricing for their natural gas production).

 Required repairs or upgrades to existing pipeline systems in Western Canada have also led to further reduced capacity and apportionment of access, the effects of which have been exacerbated by storage limitations.
-However, in September 2019, the CER approved a policy change by TC Energy on its NOVA Gas Transmission Ltd. pipeline network (the "NGTL System") to prioritize deliveries into storage (temporary service protocol).
+However, in September 2019, the CER approved a policy change by TC Energy on its NOVA Gas Transmission Ltd. ("NGTL") pipeline network (the "NGTL System") to prioritize deliveries into storage ("temporary service protocol").
 The change has served to somewhat stabilize supply and pricing, particularly during periods of maintenance on the system.
-An expansion to the NGTL System was recommended for approval by the CER which was sent to the federal Cabinet for approval.
+An expansion to the NGTL System was recommended for approval by the CER, which was sent to the federal Cabinet for final approval.
 On April 30, 2021, the Governor in Council approved the issuance of the certificate of public convenience by the CER.
+Construction began on the NGTL System in 2021 with a majority of the project components reaching in-service for firm contracts for all project components in early 2023.